11ty/eleventy/README.md

 #### Don’t overwrite HTML templates

+Template types output to HTML.
+When you take an HTML file as input and attempt to write it to the same directory, we add an "-output.html" suffix to the output file name.
 See the `htmlOutputSuffix` configuration option.

 ```
-# Template types output to HTML.
-So when you take an HTML file
-# as input and attempt to write it to the same directory, we
-# add an "-output.html" suffix to the output file name.
+# Adds `-output` to file names to avoid overwriting matching files.

 eleventy --input=. --output=. --formats=html
 ```